flavian-anselmo/toprate-/README.md

  ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)

 If you don'nt have an account click ``don't have an account?
 Sign up``.
 This will move the user to the registration screen for platform registration.
-Below is an image for the registration page:
+Below is an image for the registration page.

  ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)